 How you handle humor in the newsletter goes along with knowing your audience.
 Sometimes humor can fall flat or sound offensive in the wrong context.
 While it’s important to be conversational and relatable in your internal communications, pay attention to the type of humor you use, or leave it out altogether.
 There are plenty of other ways to be friendly without making jokes.

 A newsletter is a publication, but it’s not a magazine, newspaper, or novel.
-Consider making sure your newsletter isn’t any longer than a typical blog or informative article, which are typically between 500 and 3,000 words total.
+Try not to make your newsletter any longer than a typical blog or informative article, which is typically between 500 and 3,000 words in total.
 Consider providing overviews of each newsletter section and linking out to your website, social media feeds, or shared company documents to offer more detail about longer or more complex topics.

 No matter what news you’re sharing, be honest.
 Use accurate facts and figures when talking about company progress or projections.
-Being honest doesn’t mean being blunt, rude, or calling anyone out, but it means telling the truth, even when the news isn’t always positive.
+Being honest doesn’t mean being blunt, rude, or calling anyone out.
+It means telling the truth, even when the news isn’t positive.
 If you deliver unpleasant news in your email, consider countering it with additional positive or happy points for balance.

 Put the most important information at the top of the newsletter.
 The most important piece or section may change from edition to edition.
 To figure out which information goes at the top, ask yourself this: if you could only share one thing in the newsletter that people needed to know, what would it be?
 You can also rank subsequent content to determine the order of information following the primary piece.

 While some companies may have a graphic design team to help develop their newsletters, not all do.
-However, you don’t have to be a Photoshop expert to make your newsletter stand out.
+You don’t have to be a Photoshop expert to make your newsletter stand out.
 You can try newsletter templates from services such as: